Skip to navigation Skip to main content Skip to footer

 • What's on in your community?

-We are an organisation with a strong social purpose providing housing at below market cost to customers of modest means.
-As a responsible business, social value is at the core of everything we do.
+As a responsible business, social value is at the heart of everything we do.

 We have adopted the CiH definition of social value, which is: